Spraying Too Much: Understanding the biology of the red headed flea beetle to inform IPM in nursery crops

 Summary:

-The red headed flea beetle, Systena frontalis (Coleoptera: Chrysomelidae) is an emerging pest in nursery crops in the Southeastern US, costing millions of dollars for controlling this defoliator.
-Growers in Virginia spray up to three times a week, during the peak of the season, to control this pest.
+The red-headed flea beetle, Systena frontalis (Coleoptera: Chrysomelidae) is a key pest in nursery crops across the Southeastern US, costing millions of dollars for controlling this defoliator.
+Some nursery growers could spray up twice a week, during the peak of the season, to control this pest.
 Excessive use of insecticides contradicts all the notions on sustainable agriculture, negatively impacting the environment, non-target organisms and the wellbeing of growers and consumers.
-This research is proposed to better understand the biology, phenology, and damage potential of this devastating beetle in ornamentals.
-Both a combination of in-field and greenhouse work will let us elucidate the biology of this beetle.
-This proposal will also lay the foundation of knowledge and fill up information gaps on this pest, to propose the implementation of an IPM program to control this beetle.
-Seasonal as well as daily activity monitoring will be performed to determine times of the day and times of the year where less spraying of pesticides may be needed.
-Phenylethyl alcohol lures will be placed in the field in an effort to establish them as a viable method of cultural control to attract the red headed flea beetles away from target crops.
-Foliar damage quantification based on adult density will also help in ascertaining what damage quantity and type is being caused.
-The ultimate goal is to establish an IPM program for this pest, improving the sustainability of nursery systems, and reducing the overall use of insecticides to protect the systems involved.
+This research effort proposed to better understand the biology, phenology, and damage potential of this devastating beetle in ornamentals.
+Both a combination of in-field and greenhouse work let us elucidate the biology of this beetle.
+This proposal aids filling up information gaps on this pest, impacting the implementation of an IPM program to control this beetle.
+Seasonal monitoring was performed to determine times of the year where less spraying of insecticides may be needed.
+Peaks of adult activity were recorded in eastern Virginia during June, late July, and from late August to early September, indicating the possibility of three generations.
+Adult lures with phenylethyl alcohol were placed in the field to establish them as a method of cultural control to attract the red-headed flea beetles away from target crops.
+This alcohol lures were ineffective to attract adults.
+Foliar damage quantification based on adult density helped in ascertaining what damage quantity and type is being caused.
+As expected, there was a linear and positive relationship between adult density and percent defoliation of hydrangea leaves.
+Densities of five adults per plant resulted in an average of 4% defoliation at the leaf level.
+The ultimate goal for this project was to establish an IPM program for this pest, improving the sustainability of nursery systems, and reducing the overall use of insecticides to protect the systems involved.

 Project Objectives:

-The major goal of Ms. Lane’s research is to increase knowledge of the biology, ecology and management of the red headed flea beetle under nursery conditions.
+The major goal of this research effort was to increase knowledge of biology, ecology and management of the red-headed flea beetle under nursery conditions.
 Better informed decisions on pest control by growers will ultimately result in reduced operational costs, decreased insecticide use, and preservation of beneficial insects.
-The specific objectives for this proposal are as follow:
+The specific objectives for this proposal were as follows:

 1) Document the phenology of adults under commercial nursery settings.